sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/add_monitoring.md

 - Visiting Grafana on an existing Sourcegraph instance that you have site admin permissions for, e.g. `example.sourcegraph.com/-/debug/grafana` - see the [metrics for site administrators documentation](../../admin/observability/metrics.md) for more details.
 - [Running the monitoring stack locally](./monitoring_local_dev.md)

-Once you've found a home for your observable, open that service's monitoring definition (e.g. `monitoring/frontend.go`, `monitoring/git_server.go`) in your editor.
+Once you have found a home for your observable, open that service's monitoring definition (e.g. `monitoring/frontend.go`, `monitoring/git_server.go`) in your editor.
 Declare your [`Observable`](https://sourcegraph.com/search?q=repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24%40master+file:%5Emonitoring/+type+Observable&patternType=literal) by:

 - adding it to [an existing `Row` in the file](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@64aa473/-/blob/monitoring/frontend.go#L12-43)